diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

 - Data lakes and big data analytics.
 - Static website.
 - **Buckets (directories):**
-    - Buckets most have a globally unique name (across all regions all accounts).
+    - Buckets must have a globally unique name (across all regions all accounts).
     - Buckets are defined at the region level.
     - S3 looks like a global service but buckets are created in a region.
     - Naming convention: